castigli/mlir-dace/docs/sdir.md

   ...
 }
 ```
+// (G) is a map closer to linalg generic?

 Maps are represented using the parallel op.
 They may only contain array accesses, maps, and nested SDFGs.